Tikkun (magazine): Accusations of antisemitism

 In 2005 Manfred Gerstenfeld cited an article published by Tikkun — Joel Kovel’s "On Left Anti-Semitism and the Special Status of Israel" (May/June 2003) — as one of two examples of "essays of Jewish authors using anti-Semitic arguments".
 In his article, Kovel described Israel as a racist state that "automatically generates crimes against humanity and lacks the internal means of correcting them", adding that such a state "cannot have that legitimacy which gives it the right to exist".

 In a 2006 column, Alan Dershowitz wrote that "Tikkun is quickly becoming the most virulently anti-Israel screed ever published under Jewish auspices" and that "support for Tikkun is support for the enemies of Israel".
 Dershowitz and his books have been the targets of criticism in the pages of Tikkun (for example: May/June 1997, September/October 1997, November/December 1997, January/February 1999).

 Improprieties regarding letters to the editor

 In 1997 former Tikkun editors accused Lerner of publishing pseudonymous letters to the editor that he himself had written.
 While many of the letters were laudatory ("Your editorial stand on Iraq said publicly what many of us in the Israeli peace camp are feeling privately but dare not say."), a few were critical ("Have you gone off your rocker?").
 Lerner admitted that he had written the letters but said his only mistake was not informing readers that the authors' names were pseudonyms.

+Contributors

+Notable contributors have included Sidra DeKoven Ezrahi, Everett Gendler, Arthur Waskow, and Jeremy Ben-Ami.